JayToo/odin-recipes/README.md

 This is a project that follows The Odin Project Foundation course find it at theodinproject.com

-This project will refresh and develope my HTML, CSS and Javascript skills
+This project will refresh and develope my HTML, CSS and Javascript